Westport Property - Dundee

 Can Non Students Live in Student Accommodation?

 Student accommodations are primarily designed to provide affordable housing options for individuals enrolled in educational institutions.
 Living in a student accommodation is often seen as a privilege, however, student housing doesn’t always have to be for students only.
 In many cases, nonstudents can also live in student accommodation with a student roommate or as a part of a mixed household, while in others, student accommodation may be strictly reserved for enrolled students.
-However, the rules and regulations may vary privileges reserved depending on the local authority or institution.
+However, the rules and regulations, as well as the privileges reserved, may vary depending on the local authority or institution.
 In this blog post, we’ll explore the possibilities, considerations, and alternatives for non-students seeking to reside in student housing alongside enrolled students.

 University-provided accommodations are directly affiliated with academic institutions.
 Many universities and colleges offer on-campus housing options for their students.
 These accommodations are owned and managed by the educational institution itself, typically reserved exclusively for enrolled students.